groupdocs-merger/GroupDocs.Merger-Docs/java/getting-started/use-cases/demo-password-merge/demo-password-merge.md

 A: The `Merger` constructor will throw an `IOException`.
 It is advisable to catch the exception, log the file name, and continue processing the remaining documents.

 **Q: Is it possible to preserve original metadata (author, creation date) after merging?**
 A: After merging, you can call `merger.updateMetadata(...)` before saving.
-This feature is documented in the API reference【https://reference.groupdocs.com/merger/java/}**.
+This feature is documented in the [API Reference](https://reference.groupdocs.com/merger/java/).

 **Q: How large a batch can this approach handle?**
 A: The memory footprint is roughly the sum of all unlocked PDFs.
 For batches exceeding 500 MB, switch to a streaming approach: write each unlocked PDF to a temporary file and join using file paths instead of in‑memory byte arrays.